Jeremie Frimpong: International career

-Born in the Netherlands, Frimpong is of Ghanaian descent on his mother's side.
-His family moved to England when he was seven years old.
-As such, he is eligible to play for the Netherlands, Ghana and England.

 Frimpong has represented the Netherlands at under-19 youth international level, and made his international debut against Armenia U19 in November 2018.
 In November 2019, he made his under-20 debut.

-In November 2022, Frimpong was included in the final selection of the Netherlands National Football Team for the 2022 FIFA World Cup.
-Even though, according to an article on the NOS website, he does not speak a lot of Dutch, although he understands match talks and football language.
-He did not appear in the tournament as the Netherlands were knocked out by Argentina in the quarter-finals.
+In November 2022, Frimpong was included in the final selection of the Netherlands senior national team for the 2022 FIFA World Cup.
+According to an article on the NOS website, although he does not speak Dutch, he understands match talks and football language.
+He did not appear in the tournament, which saw the Netherlands knocked out by Argentina in the quarter-finals.

+On 13 October 2023, Frimpong made his senior debut for the Netherlands, coming on as a substitute in a UEFA Euro 2024 qualifying match against France.
+On 29 May 2024, he was named in the Dutch squad for UEFA Euro 2024.
+He scored his first senior international goal in a pre-tournament friendly against Canada on 6 June.

+Personal life

+Born in the Netherlands, Frimpong is of Ghanaian descent.
+His family moved to England when he was seven years old.
+He was therefore eligible for either the Netherlands, Ghana, and England citizenship.
+Frimpong is a devout Christian and acknowledged the fact that after the COVID-19 pandemic he started attending mass while living in Glasgow.